alvinlollo/Single-install-script/README.md

 # Single-install-script

 This script automatically installs you favourite Linux applications such as:
-Docker, Homebrew, code server, zsh, GEF, oh-my-zsh and more to come!
+Docker, Homebrew, code server, zsh, GEF, oh-my-zsh.
+This Works with pacman package manager only.

 It also installs custom configuration for zsh and it's plugins.